SolalDR/three-dat.gui/README.md

 # three-dat.gui

-A usefull extension for THREE.js, using Dat.GUI
+A package which create THREE.js controls on Dat.GUI

 ## Install